vigetlabs/tailwindcss-plugins/README.md

 ## Usage

-Simply require the plugins or utilities in your `tailwindcss.config.js` file, and follow the usage instructions for each documented in its folder.
+Simply require the plugins or utilities in your `tailwindcss.config.js` file.
+Plugin-specific instructions are in each plugin's README — see the [plugins directory](plugins/).

 ```js
 // utilities